How to clean pressure washing yourself

 How often should I pressure wash my home?

-Most experts recommend pressure washing your home's exterior every 1-2 years to keep it looking its best.
+Most experts recommend pressure washing your home's exterior every 1-2 years to remove dirt, mildew, and other buildup.

 Connect with certified professionals in your area